Singh Is Bliing: Cast

-Prabhu Deva cameos as a man in the washroom and in the song "Singh and Kaur".
-Also Sunny Leone cameos as a woman who Singh mistakes for Sara in the airport.

 Production

 Development

-In early 2014, it was announced that actor Akshay Kumar and director Prabhudheva would be reuniting for another film after their previous blockbuster, Rowdy Rathore.
+In early 2014, it was announced that actor Akshay Kumar and director Prabhu Deva would be reuniting for another film after their previous blockbuster, Rowdy Rathore.
 Soon after, it was confirmed that the film would be titled 'Singh Is Bliing' and was to be produced by Grazing Goat Pictures.

 Kumar had also shot some scenes with a lion.

 Kumar made it clear that the film was not a sequel to his 2008 film Singh Is Kinng.

 Casting

 After Akshay Kumar was signed for the lead role, Kareena Kapoor was replaced by Kriti Sanon for the female lead.
 After training for the role, Sanon opted out of the film and was replaced by Amy Jackson.

 Lara Dutta, who was last seen in the 2013 film David, made a comeback with Singh Is Bling.